ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

 	single: index
 	pair: array; index

 An **array** is consecutive storage for multiple items of the same type.
 You can store a value in an array using an **index** (location in the array).
 You can get a value from an array using an index.
 An array is like a row of lockers, except that you can't cram lots of stuff into it.
 You can only store one value at an array index.
 An array index is like a locker number.
-It helps you find a particular place to store your stuff.
+It helps you find a particular place to store your stuff and retrieve stuff.

 .. figure:: Figures/rowLockers.jpg
     :width: 400px